flyerhq/react-native-chat-ui/.github/ISSUE_TEMPLATE/---feature-request.md

 <!--
 Hello 👋 Thank you for submitting a feature request!

 🚨 Please ensure there is no similar request has been submitted before.
-Otherwise it will be marked as duplicate and ignored.
+Otherwise, it will be marked as duplicate and ignored.
 -->

 ## Is your feature request related to a problem?